A Guide to AML Laws for VASPs in UAE: At a Glance

 AML/CFT/CPF Compliance Requirements for VASPs

-For Virtual Asset Service Providers, legal compliance should be translated into an operating framework with five control layers.
+For Virtual Asset Service Providers, legal compliance should be translated into an operating framework with five control layers, supported by independent review and advisory oversight from GRC advisors.

 1. Governance and oversight